seed-rs/seed-rs.org/crate/guides/0.8.0/model.md

 <details>
 <summary>Why don't implement <code>Default</code> and other standard traits</summary>

 Generally all implementations of standard traits (`From`, `Into`, `Default`, `Display`) are very useful if the item (`struct`, `enum`...) is used in multiple contexts or with multiple other items - then the generalization makes sense because it implies you are writing idiomatic Rust and it plays nicely with other standard traits and other items.
-However when you start to implement standard traits for many items, your code-base is slowly turning into the sea of `.into()`, `::default()`, `.to_string()`, etc.
+However, when you start to implement standard traits for many items, your code-base is slowly turning into the sea of `.into()`, `::default()`, `.to_string()`, etc.

 As the result: